 Do AccuQuilt cutting machines actually save time?

 I’ll be honest with you, as I always promise to be, and say that when I first heard of AccuQuilt fabric cutting machines I really did think it was just something that would be a hassle to learn and end up collecting dust on the shelf – but BOY WAS I WRONG!
 I use my AccuQuilt for nearly every quilt I work on and am always finding new ways to use it to save me time while quilting.
-My personal favorite time-saving blocks are the Half Square Triangles because I can completely skip the trimming step (which has always been my least favorite!)
+My personal favorite time-saving blocks are the Half Square Triangles and Flying Geese quilt blocks because I can completely skip the trimming step (which has always been my least favorite!)
 Find out all my Half Square Triangle secrets HERE.

 Does the AccuQuilt machine help with Arthritis?